Pittsburgh Cerebral Palsy Lawyer

 Athetoid Cerebral Palsy is also known as dyskinetic cerebral palsy in Pittsburgh PA.
 Athetoid Cerebral Palsy is identified by the uncontrolled movements of a newborn.
 These uncontrollable movements may be initiated by Pittsburgh medical malpractice or negligence.
 This type of cerebral palsy allows for muscle fluctuates between too great of a degree of muscle or too little muscle mass in a baby.
 Hypotonia Athetoid cerebral palsy is typically recognized by unusually high muscle tone in a child.
 This often leads to muscle stiffness in the infant.
 Hypotonia is defined as low muscle, which causes deficiency of muscle control and limb droopiness.
 Other symptoms of athetoid cerebral palsy in Pittsburgh are: poor posture, unsteadiness or twisting of the torso and tremors.
 In order to diagnose dyskinetic cerebral palsy, a Pittsburgh doctor will conduct brain imaging tests like an MRI, CT scan or electroencephalogram (EEG).
 Examples of medical error which can cause athetoid cerebral palsy are: a Pittsburgh UPMC hospital’s failing to perform emergency C-section in a timely fashion or leaving a pregnant mother unattended during labor and unattended fetal distress.
 Occupational and physical therapy is necessary to improve the disformed muscle tone such as dystonia, chorea, athetosis rigidity, athetosis, ataxia, and choreoathetoid birth injuries.
 Unfortunately, Pittsburgh athetoid cerebral palsy is permanent and there is no cure.

 A birth injury lawyer in Pittsburgh PA will work on a contingency fee, which means the Trapani Law Firm does not get paid unless we acquire compensation or an Allegheny County medical malpractice lawsuit settlement for our birth injured client and their family.
 Moreover, all Pittsburgh birth injury consultations are completely free of charge.
-The top birth injury lawyers in Pittsburgh PA will have a track record of cerebral palsy birth injury lawsuit settlement success and great ethical standards in the Allegheny County society.
+The top birth injury, stroke and wrongful death lawyers in Pittsburgh PA will have a track record of cerebral palsy birth injury lawsuit settlement success and great ethical standards in the Allegheny County society.
 Call a Pittsburgh birth injury lawyer at the Trapani Law Firm today for a free consultation after a cerebral palsy diagnosis.